h-milz/circuitpython-calculator/README.md

 # circuitpython-calculator
 Handheld Calculator running on CircuitPython.
-The hardware is a Keyboard Featherwing V2 (https://www.solder.party/docs/keyboard-featherwing/rev2/) from arturo182 (https://github.com/arturo182), an Adafruit Feather M4 Express (https://www.adafruit.com/product/3857) and a 2000mAh LiPo battery.
+The hardware is a [Keyboard Featherwing V2](https://www.solder.party/docs/keyboard-featherwing/rev2/) from [arturo182](https://github.com/arturo182), an [Adafruit Feather M4 Express](https://www.adafruit.com/product/3857) and a 2000mAh LiPo battery.
 Circuitpython is a custom build which enables float64 (double) math as well as the cmath module.
-The diff is against CP 9.0.0 - the build script automates the build process, and sits on top of https://learn.adafruit.com/building-circuitpython/build-circuitpython.
+The supplied patch `circuitpython.diff` is against CP 9.0.0 but should work on 9.0.x - the build script automates the build process, and sits on top of [Adafruit's build-circuitpython](https://learn.adafruit.com/building-circuitpython/build-circuitpython).
+Make sure you understand this first.

 All of this is still very raw but workable.

-Update 2024-03-24:

-* The main documentation is on https://adafruit-playground.com/u/hmilz/pages/building-a-scientific-handheld-calculator-with-double-precision-math-complex-math-uncertainties-and-fractions
+More information about building this device is [here](https://adafruit-playground.com/u/hmilz/pages/building-a-scientific-handheld-calculator-with-double-precision-math-complex-math-uncertainties-and-fractions).

+The supplied patch implements the following:

+* it enables FP64 math on the supported platforms (atmel-samd raspberrypi espressif mimxrt10xx)
-* The image now contains numeric integration as `ulab.scipy.integrate`.
+* it adds a numerical integration module `ulab.scipy.integrate`.

-Update 2024-03-28:

-* the diff and the build script are gone.
-* my complete CircuitPython fork is on https://github.com/h-milz/circuitpython

-Add-ons:
+The `CIRCUITPY` contains the scripts that are supposed to be uploaded to your board.

+* `umath.py` is a wrapper on top of FP64 math and cmath, and transparently invokes numpy.array, float or complex routines for the math functions.
+* `uncertainty.py` is a rewrite / port of Python uncertainties to Circuitpython (mainly omitting several dependencies) and works in a very similar way.
+* `ufractions.py` does the same for Python fractions.

+## Building the image
+Edit the build script 'circuitpython-build.sh' to build the port / board you wish, then run it.

 ## Bitmaps
 contains blinka images converted from the C source code.